MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-microsoft-365-apps.md

 - Client devices require internet access to activate their Microsoft 365 Apps subscription, and then must connect at least once every 30 days to verify their subscription.
 - The following ports and protocols must be open: [Microsoft 365 and Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).
 - Microsoft 365 Apps updates vary in size, but you can review recent download sizes [here](/officeupdates/download-sizes-microsoft365-apps-updates).
 For details on the frequency and type of updates based on channel, see [Overview of update channels for Microsoft 365 Apps](updates/overview-update-channels.md).
 - Updating client devices directly from the Office Content Delivery Network (CDN) can vastly reduce your administrative investment.
 To help decide whether this is appropriate for your organization, make sure to assess the connectivity between the internet and your client devices, including devices in remote sites.
-If you do manage updates from the Office CDN, updates are automatically deployed over a number of days to conserve your network bandwidth.
+If you do manage updates from the Office CDN, updates are automatically deployed over several days to conserve your network bandwidth.
-- To reduce the load on your network and internet links, we recommend to leverage [PeerCache](/mem/configmgr/core/plan-design/hierarchy/client-peer-cache) when using Configuration Manager or [Delivery Optimization](delivery-optimization.md) when getting the installation or updates from the internet.
+- To reduce the load on your internet links, we recommend enabling [Delivery Optimization](delivery-optimization.md) for downloading installations or updates from the internet.
+For Configuration Manager-based scenarios, we recommend to use [PeerCache](/mem/configmgr/core/plan-design/hierarchy/client-peer-cache).

 ## Step 4 - Assess application compatibility

-Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility.
+Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, add-ins, and complex documents and spreadsheets to assess their compatibility.

 > [!NOTE]
 > The vast majority of add-ins, VBA macros, and complex documents and spreadsheets that work with Office 2010 or newer will work with Microsoft 365 Apps as well.